-- b. exceptionally for other main town centre uses if they do, it does not individually or cumulatively, undermine the retail function of the centre-and where the proposal will attract people to the centre, enhancing- or detract from the centre's vitality and viability. - 5.20 We want to ensure that the town centres maintain their primary retail function whilst increasing their diversity with a range of complementary uses, promoting competitive, flexible town centre environments.
+- a) For shops, financial and professional services, restaurants and cafes, pubs or drinking establishments and takeaways; or - b) For other main town centre uses if it does not individually or cumulatively, undermine the retail function of the centre or detract from the centre's vitality and viability. - 5.20 We want to ensure that the town centres maintain their primary retail function whilst increasing their diversity with a range of complementary uses, promoting competitive, flexible town centre environments.
 The concept of shopping as a leisure activity supports the encouragement of uses which increases the vitality throughout the day, extending the range of services for local people throughout the day and into the evening.
-The main function of the primary shopping area is retail, but town centres in general need a variety of other services such as banks, restaurants, pubs and personal services, which add interest and vitality and extend the use of the centres into the evening. - 5.21 Too many non-A1 uses can create 'dead frontages' (units not normally open during normal shopping hours or which attract relatively few customers), reduce the interest and attraction of the primary shopping area, and harm the retail function.
+The main function of the primary shopping area is retail, but town centres in general need a variety of other services such as banks, restaurants, pubs and personal services, which add interest and vitality and extend the use of the centres into the evening. - 5.21 Too many non-retail uses can create 'dead frontages' (units not normally open during normal shopping hours or which attract relatively few customers), reduce the interest and attraction of the primary shopping area, and harm the retail function.
 This is particularly a problem where there are a number of units in a row which are not shops.
-This is something the Council is keen to prevent. - 5.22 We monitor all retail units within the four main town centres on an annual basis, as well as those in the local centres.
-There is evidence in some centres that shop (A1 use class) units are being lost to non-shop uses in the core shopping areas. - 5.23 Within Primary Frontages we will retain the attractiveness of the essential and continuous shopping cores of our town centres; only retail (A1) will generally be permitted here. - 5.24 For Secondary Frontages, the policy is more flexible, allowing retail, office and restaurant food/beverage uses (A1, A2, and A3, A4 and A5) uses based on their contribution to vitality and viability and their ability to attract people to the centre.
-Other uses such as pubs (A4) and hot food takeaways (A5) can add to an areas attractiveness and vitality, however, control is needed to ensure that these uses do not detract from the centre and affect the shopping pattern. - 5.25 Evidence in the form of predicted footfall, opening times and linked trips will be required for any application seeking to meet the exception criteria.
-Where a shop unit has been vacant for an extended period of time (normally at least six months one year), documentary evidence should demonstrate that all reasonable attempts to sell or let the premises for the preferred use(s) have failed.
+This is something the Council is keen to prevent.